troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![How bad do you want it?](http://etinspires.com/wp-materials/uploads/2013/11/hbdywi-600x400.jpg)

-There was an interesting thread about the mythical 10x developer [on hackernews](https://news.ycombinator.com/item?id=4954003) a while ago.
+There was an interesting thread about being highly productive [on hackernews](https://news.ycombinator.com/item?id=4954003) a while ago.

 One of the top comments caught my eye: